imronuke/ADPRES/docs/quick-guides.md

   ADPRES EXIT NORMALLY
   ```

   If you get `ADPRES EXIT NORMALLY` in the end of the terminal output, it means you successfully run ADPRES.
 Since it is a forward (eigenvalue) problem, you will see the outer iterations as they evolve and you will see also the effective multiplication factor as well as CPU time breakdown.
-The detailed output, such as radial and axial power distribution, can be found in the same file name but with `.out` extension.
+The detailed output, such as radial and axial power distribution, can be found in the same file name as input but with `.out` extension.